Getting WordPress Help for your Website

 That’s the good news.

-Let’s use an analogy to help us understand how this impacts on your decision to hand over your site to a new developer.
+Let’s use an analogy to help us understand how this complexity impacts on your decision to hand over your site to a new developer.

-What if cars were made using Open Source designs?
+What if Cars were made using Open Source Designs?

 Now let’s take it one step further and say from the initial chassis design lots of other car part designers came on board and made designs for car doors, windscreens, seats, locking devices, engines, radiators and braking systems.
 And these were also freely available for the worldwide community of car builders to use as they saw fit.